 The tunnels will have an internal diameter of 5.57m and are being bored using four tunnel boring machines (TBMs) each measuring 81m in length.
 The TBMs, named Dennis, Lea, Don and Humber, were supplied by Caterpillar.

 The twin tunnels are being constructed under two separate sections, which were awarded to two different contractors.
-The first section covering 6.2km will stretch from the west launch shaft area at Black Creek Drive to Yonge Street in the east section, and is being bored by the Dennis and Lea TBMs.
+The first section covering 6.2km will stretch from the west launch shaft area at Black Creek Drive to Yonge Street in the east section and is being bored by the Dennis and Lea TBMs.

 The second section will be bored by Don and Humber from a launch shaft located east of Brentcliffe Road to an extraction shaft located east of Yonge Street.
-Tunneling of the eastern portion is expected to start in late 2015.

 Up to 88,500 precast lining segments will be laid along the tunnels.
 The TBMs are located at 16m to 20m below-ground, tunnelling at a rate of 10m to 15m a day.
 The project will involve the removal of 1.16 million cubic metres of soil in total.